fleetdm/fleet/handbook/security.md

 This section covers our GitHub configuration.
 Like everything we do, we aim for the right level of security and productivity.

-We are concerned about the integrity of the code much more than by its confidentiality, because our code is open-source.
-This is why our configuration is aimed at protecting what is in the code, but we spend no effort preventing "leaks", since almost everything is public anyway.
+Because our code is open-source we are much more concerned about the integrity of the code than its confidentiality.
+This is why our configuration aims to protect what is in the code, but we spend no effort preventing "leaks" since almost everything is public anyway.

 ### Authentication